alinex/node-validator/README.md

 - `instanceOf` - only objects of given class type are allowed
 - `mandatoryKeys` - the list of elements which are mandatory
-- `allowedKeys` - gives a list of elements which are also allowed
+- `allowedKeys` - gives a list of elements which are also allowed or true to use the list from entries definition

 __Validating children:__